FWU-DE/fwu-kc-extensions/README.md

 2. Field `sectorIdentifier` has to be still a valid URI but must not link to a JSON-File
 3. If `sectorIdentifier` links to a JSON-File, it's content will be completely ignored

-### Remove user on logout

-It holds the customization to remove the user on logout or inactive users.
-For more details please check [here](./remove-user-on-logout/README.md).

 ### Whitelist Authenticator

 This Authenticator checks valid combinations of Client ID and `KC_IDP_HINT` information.